 My eyes were drawn to the earthy arms, earthy legs, blackened feet in broken sandals.

-As I waited for the light to cross, a clean-shaven man wearing khaki shorts came up to the writing man and stared down with a smile.
+As I waited to cross the intersection, a clean-shaven man wearing khaki shorts came up to the writing man and stared down with a smile.

 Just as the light turned, the man looking down burst out laughing.